 What started as a fairly orthodox solo voyage from Vanuatu to New Zealand turned into a nightmarish fight for survival – and the eventual loss of a cherished boat.
-Phil van der Mespel tells his story.
+Story by Phil van der Mespel.

 When I turned 50 my father in-law gave me a card saying he was passing the family yacht on to us.
 Waimanu – a Townson 32 (9.6m) – wasn’t ideal for ocean passage-making, but others had done it, and so would I.

 I spent five years getting her ready for our Pacific adventure.
 Part of the process was renewing the mast, rig and sails.
 A good friend and I set off on a two-handed shake-down around the North Island.
 In Nelson my crew got an emergency call, leaving me to solo up the Tasman and home.
 I loved it.